-Our coalescent time estimate of 15.9 ± 1.6 KY for Indian M95 carriers is more than two-fold greater than the age estimated by Sengupta et al. (Sengupta et al. 2006), while being more than four-fold smaller than the one reported by Kumar et al. (2007).
+Our coalescent time estimate of 15.9 \pm 1.6 KYA for Indian M95 carriers is more than 2-fold greater than the age estimated by Sengupta et al. (2006), whereas being more than 4-fold smaller than the one reported by Kumar et al. (2007).
 All three studies used different sets of STR loci and different ranges of sampling but the same phylogenetic calibration of the molecular clock.
-The difference between our estimate from that of (Sengupta et al. 2006) can mainly be ascribed to the difference in geographic sampling: when applying the coalescent calculations to the subset of Ho and Santhal samples in our data we observe a value (7.3 ± 1.5 KY) which is not significantly different from the estimate (8.8 ± 2 KY) reported for these same populations by (Sengupta et al. 2006).
+The difference between our estimate from that of Sengupta et al. (2006) can mainly be ascribed to the difference in geographic sampling: When applying the coalescent calculations to the subset of Ho and Santhal samples in our data, we observe a value $(7.3 \pm 1.5 \text{ KYA})$ which is not significantly different from the estimate (8.8 \pm 2 KYA) reported for these same populations by Sengupta et al. (2006).
 It should be noted as well that all eight overlapping STR loci between our studies showed identical STR median haplotypes by this approach.
-Conversely, the age difference between our study and that of (Kumar et al. 2007) cannot be explained by differences in the range of geographic sampling, as both studies cover a wide assortment of

-Austroasiatic speaking tribes from India (Supplementary Figure 4).
-Overall, due to the apparent lack of geographic clustering of Indian Austroasiatic O2a Y-STR haplotypes in the phylogenetic network, our 15.9+1.6 KY age estimate for the Indian subset should not be taken as a genetic estimate of dispersal time of Austroasiatic groups to India, but rather this date estimate can be considered as the upper boundary for any dispersal event(s) to India that involved the O2a lineage.
+Conversely, the age difference between our study and that of Kumar et al. (2007) cannot be explained by differences in the range of geographic sampling, as both studies cover a wide assortment of Austroasiatic-speaking tribes from India (supplementary fig. S4, Supplementary Material online).
+Overall, due to the apparent lack of geographic clustering of Indian Austroasiatic O2a Y-STR haplotypes in the phylogenetic network, our 15.9 \pm 1.6 KYA age estimate for the Indian subset should not be taken as a genetic estimate of dispersal time of Austroasiatic groups to India, but rather, this date estimate can be considered as the upper boundary for any dispersal event(s) to India that involved the O2a lineage.

-mtDNA evidence for sex-specific local admixture among Indian Austroasiatic speakers
+mtDNA Evidence for Sex-Specific Local Admixture among Indian Austroasiatic Speakers

-Similarly to autosomal and Y chromosome data, the mtDNA evidence shows that Munda speakers of India have a substantial overlap with their local Dravidian and Indo-European speaking neighbours in their mtDNA haplogroup composition.
-However, in contrast to the inferences based on other loci, there is no detectable evidence in >700 DNA samples from the Munda speaking populations for a shared ancestry component with other Austroasiatic groups from Southeast Asia (Table 2).
+Similarly to autosomal and Y chromosome data, the mtDNA evidence shows that Munda speakers of India have a substantial overlap with their local Dravidian-speaking and Indo-European-speaking neighbors in their mtDNA haplogroup composition.
+However, in contrast to the inferences based on other loci, there is no detectable evidence in >700 DNA samples from the Munda-speaking populations for a shared ancestry component with other Austroasiatic groups from southeast Asia (table 2).